What Is Composite Decking?

 – **TimberTech / AZEK** — Our top recommendation.
 Capped polymer boards with excellent fade and stain resistance.

-- Trex — The most widely recognized brand.
-Good mid-range option with strong color selection.
+– **Trex** — The most widely recognized brand.
+Solid mid-range option with strong color selection.

-- Fiberon — Solid budget-friendly composite with good warranties.
+– **Fiberon** — Good budget-friendly composite with competitive warranties.

-Modern composite boards have come a long way from the early versions that looked plastic and faded quickly.
-Today’s premium composites closely replicate natural wood grain patterns, and many carry 25-to-50-year warranties.
+Modern composite boards have come a long way from the early versions that looked plasticky and faded fast.
+Today’s premium composites closely replicate natural wood grain, and many carry 25-to-50-year warranties.

-Wood decking uses natural lumber, either softwoods like cedar and pressure-treated pine or hardwoods like ipe and mahogany.
-For Mid-Missouri deck projects, the most common wood options are:
+Wood decking uses natural lumber — either softwoods like cedar and pressure-treated pine or hardwoods like ipe and mahogany.
+For Mid-Missouri projects, the most common options are:

 – **Pressure-treated pine** — The most affordable option.
 Treated with preservatives to resist rot and insects.
 Available at every lumber yard in Columbia.

-- Cedar — Naturally rot-resistant with a warm, reddish tone.
-More expensive than PT pine but does not require chemical treatment.
+– **Cedar** — Naturally rot-resistant with a warm, reddish tone.
+More expensive than PT pine but requires no chemical treatment.

-- Ipe (Brazilian hardwood) — Extremely durable and beautiful, but expensive and difficult to work with.
+– **Ipe (Brazilian hardwood)** — Extremely durable and beautiful, but expensive and hard to work with.
 Requires pre-drilling for every fastener.

-Wood offers an authentic look and feel that some homeowners prefer.
-However, it demands consistent maintenance to perform well in our climate.
+Wood delivers an authentic look and feel that some homeowners prefer.
+But it demands consistent maintenance to perform well in our climate.

-- Moisture resistance: Capped composite boards shed water instead of absorbing it.
-This matters enormously here — our spring rainy season can deliver weeks of wet weather.
+– **Moisture resistance:** Capped composite boards shed water instead of absorbing it.
+This matters during our spring rainy season, which can deliver weeks of continuous wet weather.

-- Freeze-thaw cycles: Composite does not absorb water, so it does not crack from freeze-thaw expansion the way wood can.
+– **Freeze-thaw cycles:** Composite doesn’t absorb water, so it won’t crack from freeze-thaw expansion the way wood can.

 – **UV resistance:** Premium composites include UV inhibitors that prevent significant fading.
 Expect slight color change in the first year, then stability.

-- Insect resistance: Composite boards are impervious to termites and carpenter ants, both active in our region.
+– **Insect resistance:** Composite boards are impervious to termites and carpenter ants — both common in our region.

 – **Lifespan:** 25–50 years depending on brand and quality.

-- Moisture resistance: Wood absorbs water, which leads to swelling, warping, and eventually rot.
-Pressure treatment helps but does not eliminate the problem.
+– **Moisture resistance:** Wood absorbs water, leading to swelling, warping, and eventually rot.
+Pressure treatment helps but doesn’t eliminate the problem.

 – **Freeze-thaw cycles:** Absorbed moisture expands when frozen, causing cracking and splitting.
 This is one of the primary failure modes for wood decks in Mid-Missouri.

-- UV resistance: Untreated wood grays within a single season.
-Stain and sealer provide protection but must be reapplied every 1-3 years.
+– **UV resistance:** Untreated wood grays within a single season.
+Stain and sealer provide protection but need reapplying every 1–3 years.

 – **Insect resistance:** Cedar and pressure-treated wood offer some natural resistance.
 Untreated softwoods are vulnerable.